-Who would ever think you could throw a successful party/dance/rave/festival over four 3 day weekends in the depths of a Montreal winter?
+Who would ever think you could throw a successful party/dance/rave/festival over four three-day weekends in the depths of a Montreal winter?
 OUTSIDE!
 Apparently four friends and founders of Igloofest in Montreal did.

-Here’s a first timer’s guide to getting the most out of Igloofest in Montreal.
+A first timer’s guide to getting the most out of Igloofest in Montreal

 For starters do not bring any containers or drinks into Igloofest.
 They will be confiscated when you arrive at the security check point.
 And if you have a bag it will be searched.